 Even though it might sound easy, finding the largest castles in the world isn’t a very straightforward task.
 This is mainly because of the broad definition of the word castle that describes castles as medieval strongholds that serve as a residence of the king or lord of the territory in which it stands.
-Hence, we can’t really include the Kremlin on this list but we can arguably include some large medieval fortresses in Japan and India that might not look very similar to the castles of Europe but fit the above-mentioned criteria.
+Hence, we can’t really include the Kremlin on this bucket list but we can arguably include some large medieval fortresses in Japan and India that might not look very similar to the castles of Europe but fit the above-mentioned criteria.

 Moreover, additional issues might appear when discussing the size of a castle.
 For example, according to the Guinness Book of Records, the largest castle in the world is Prague Castle.
 And yes, the castle complex might be the world’s largest, however, there are castles whose main building is larger than Prague Castle’s main building (as you’ll see in this list) but the total area of the whole complex is smaller.
-Having all this in mind, we have made some calculations of all the castles’ properties and came up with this list of the largest castles in the world.
+Having all this in mind, we have made some calculations of all the castles’ properties and came up with this bucket list of the largest castles in the world.